scosman/zipstreamer/README.md

 Note: `stable` pulls the latest github release.
 Use `ghcr.io/scosman/packages/zipstreamer:latest` for top of tree.

+<a name="customize-a"></a>
-## Config
+## Customization and Configuration

-These ENV vars can be used to config the server:
+These environment variables can be used to config the server:

  - `PORT` - Defaults to 4008.
 Sets which port the HTTP server binds to.
  - `ZS_URL_PREFIX` - If set, requires that the URL of files downloaded start with this prefix.
 Useful to preventing others from using your server to serve their files.